-Young people think a popular American accent will make them sound more sophisticated and easier to understand.
-Let’s take The Avengers for example.
-The Avengers have a social impact on young viewers across the world and the way that they speak, so most English learners want to adopt a similar accent.
+Young people think a popular American accent will make them sound more sophisticated and easier to understand, like The Avengers for example.
+The Avengers have a social impact on young viewers across the world, so many English learners want to adopt a similar accent.

 On the other hand, about 10 to 20 percent of students actually prefer having a British accent.
 Especially students from the Commonwealth or Chinese students would like to adopt a British accent.
 In the USA itself, a clear “BBC-standard” British accent is regarded as posh.

-A TV show that promotes the British Accent is Sherlock.
-Benedict Cumberbatch has a beautiful accent with received pronunciation, the Queen’s English.
+A TV show that promotes the British accent is detective Sherlock Holmes.
+Benedict Cumberbatch has a beautiful accent with received pronunciation, the “Queen’s English.”

 Our goal is to help our students develop a clear, understandable accent.
 It is up to them what accent they naturally develop or strive towards.

 Many people discuss whether a bad accent is a bad thing – If you have an accent it could have a negative impression on you.
 Especially if you have to communicate or go for a job interview.
 Therefore we should encourage our students to move more towards a neutral accent.